 Using specific modules in a template

 Conversely, if you wanted to have part of the template be editable within ComicControl, or you wanted to include the content from a certain module within a template, you can build that module, save it to a variable, and then display it.
-For example, if I had a sidebar with a list of links in it, and I had a text module “Links” that held this information, I could display that information like so:
+For example, if I had a sidebar with a list of links in it, and I had a text module “Links” with the slug "links" that held this information, I could display that information like so:

 $linksmodule = $ccpage->buildModule(“links”);